SriVinayA/Resume-Customizer/README.md

 1. Open the frontend in your browser.
 2. Upload your resume (PDF) and paste the job description.
 3. Click "Customize Resume".
+4. Review the ATS compatibility scores (before/after customization) and feedback.
-4. View the summary of changes and customized skills.
+5. View the summary of changes and customized skills.
-5. Download the customized PDF or edit in Overleaf.
+6. Download the customized PDF or edit in Overleaf.
-6. If AWS S3 is configured, PDFs will be stored in the cloud for improved scalability and availability.
+7. If AWS S3 is configured, PDFs will be stored in the cloud for improved scalability and availability.

+---

+## ATS Compatibility Scoring

+The application evaluates your resume against the job description to determine its Applicant Tracking System (ATS) compatibility:

+- **Initial ATS Score:** Shows how your original resume scores against the job description
+- **Optimized ATS Score:** Shows how your customized resume scores after AI optimization
+- **Score Improvement:** Displays the point improvement between original and optimized versions
+- **Detailed Feedback:** Provides specific recommendations for further improvements
+- **Keyword Analysis:** Identifies matched and missing keywords from the job description

+The scoring algorithm analyzes:
+- Keyword matching (40%)
+- Content relevance (30%)
+- Technical skills alignment (20%)
+- Formatting and impact (10%)

+Well-optimized resumes aim to achieve a score of 75 or higher, which significantly increases chances of passing ATS filters.

 ---